Dermatology EMR Software

 Other than basic functionalities which include electronic medical records, inventory management, scheduling, and billing features —dermatologists should also evaluate their Electronic Medical Record systems for the following dermatology-specific tools and features:

 Dermatology-specific EMR templates

 Generic Electronic Medical Record systems include templates that dermatologists might not need, but they could be missing on the ones that would make charting easier.
 The right software will have templates for psoriasis, acne, skin cancer, other immune-mediated cosmetic treatments, and skin diseases.

 Before and after photo comparisons

 The Electronic Medical Record system for dermatologists should be capable of storing before and after photos of patients.
 It should also be able to integrate seamlessly with a user's imaging systems and digital cameras.
 Users must also have the option to draw directly on photos, demonstrating the procedure to the patient quickly.

 Graphical documentation of treatments and diagnoses is crucial for high visual specialties.
-Dermatology-specific software must allow digital-pen or touchscreen drawings so that users can identify the location of treatment.
+Dermatology EHR software must allow digital-pen or touchscreen drawings so that users can identify the location of treatment.